frequency-chain/frequency/designdocs/SCHEMA.md

 - **Retention**: Implement some sort of schema(s) retention logic for optimal on-chain message(s) storage.
 Retention periods per schema can be modified via super user permissions.

-- **Schema Retirement**: Schema retirement is a mechanism to enable deprecate/retire or invalidate a given schema from use.
+- **Schema Retirement**: Schema retirement is a mechanism to enable deprecation/retirement or invalidating a given schema from use.
 This can be achieved via defined schema states such as Active, Deprecated or Retracted.
 Rationale behind such a mechanism is as follows:

   - Author of a given schema would want to retire or deprecate a schema.
   - Schema itself has bug which was overlooked during registration.